superpi15/hls_lab_c/README.md

 For hardware emulation or hardware run, change sw_emu to hw_emu / hw . </br>
 For more details, see the https://github.com/Xilinx/Vitis_Libraries/tree/2020.2/vision/L3

-## Develope outside the Vitis folder using letterbox as a template
+## Develope outside the default folder using letterbox as a template

 It requires modifiying paths used in Makefile.